What is the Tableau Server?

 - Suits Variety of Organization: Be it an individual user, mid-range organization or a giant organization, Tableau suits every kind.If its individual user.
 Tableau desktop is the option for you.
-Tableau desktop resides on your system, to create a variety of visuals which can be saved in form of worksheets.
+Tableau desktop resides on your system, to create a variety of visuals that can be saved in the form of worksheets.
 If you want to share this kind of visuals with your peers, you can share your saved worksheet, which your peer can view if they either have Tableau reader/ Tableau desktop available.

 - Attractive Dashboards: There are a variety of options available for building charts.
 These charts can help in understating data, creating attractive dashboards, doing simple statistical analytics, forecasting etc. All the development done in Tableau has been done by keeping ease of user in mind.
 These all properties help Business professionals brings insights to the table in an efficient way.
 And that is all the things which set Tableau as a tool stand so unique.

 - Handles Many Data sources: Tableau can be connected to more than 40 data sources, plus it can handle excel and csv as well.
 On top of that OLAP, SQL Server, DB2 etc. makes Tableau win users.
 Tableau comes with many inbuilt data connectors which come free.